-Concerns about potential misuse of non-travel related work expenses (which are administered by Ministerial and Parliamentary Services) may arise in various ways.
+Concerns about potential misuse of non-travel related work expenses (which are administered by Ministerial and Parliamentary Services (MaPS)) may arise in various ways.
 For example, queries or complaints may be directed to the Department of Finance (Finance), IPEA or the Minister; prompted by media coverage; or identified through the Finance’s or IPEA’s internal review procedures.

 Finance will not generally respond to the person/s who have raised concerns, nor provide information on the progress of a review or of any actions taken.